 Spurgeons Academy provides primary schooling for over 400 children – all affected in some way by HIV/AIDS.
-For around ten years, from pre-kindergarden at the age of three, to their primary leaving exams in P8, aged 13-14, students at Spurgeons receive an excellent foundation for a brighter future.
+For around ten years, from pre-kindergarden at the age of three, to their primary leaving exams, aged 13-14, students at Spurgeons receive an excellent foundation for a brighter future.

 Our key focus is essential schooling, but there are also extra-curricular activities, including football, gymnastics and ballet.
 Some children go on to secondary education, others have an opportunity for vocational training.
 All students receive wrap-around care, at school and reaching out into the home and family.